-Foam core boards are the perfect solution for signs that are temporary, only used every so often, out of reach, employed as decorations for an office or meant for one of countless other purposes.
+Foam core boards are the perfect solution for signs that are temporary, only used every so often, out of reach, employed as decorations for an office, or meant for one of the countless other purposes.
 If these qualifications fit your needs, purchasing and printing a foam board display will give you what you’re looking for along with many added advantages.

 APPLICATIONS FOR FOAM BOARD

 Due to their versatility, foam core boards have a variety of applications.
 While they’re intended for indoor spaces, they’re easily portable, so feel free to take them outside in nice weather conditions.

 The many uses of foam boards include as:

 - Signage: Small or large, directional or for safety, temporary or long-term — foam core is perfect for all kinds of signage throughout offices and workspaces.
 The boards are easy to mount on walls or from ceilings, ensuring that they’re visible from a distance.

 - Routed display: Looking for a specific shape?
 With foam core, you can transform your boards into any silhouette you’d like, hassle-free.
 Simply choose your design and have the board routed to the right fit.